lozalojo/memapp/README.md

 ## Overview

 *memapp* is a web application created to serve as a graphical user interface for the R mem package.
-It was created using Shiny, a web application framework for R. This application uses the development version of the mem R library.
+It was created using Shiny, a web application framework for R.

 ## Installation

-The package can be installed from the official R repositories (*CRAN*) using the built-in install function:
+The stable package can be installed from the official R repositories (*CRAN*) using the built-in install function (or from the package manager in some GUIs for R):

 ```
 # install the memapp CRAN version
 install.packages("memapp")
 ```

-Nevertheless, *memapp* uses some sensitive packages that are updated frequently in their respective development versions hosted at github.
-To install the development version of *memapp* along with development versions of their dependencies, it is recommended to install it from the sources at github.
+To install the development version of *memapp* use the *devtools* package.

 ```
 # install the devtools package